MOROS I CRISTIANOS – The Reconquest

 The reconquista began within a decade of the Umayyad invasion with the Battle of Covadonga and concluded with the surrender to Granada in January 1492 to the forces of Ferdinand and Isabella, the ‘Catholic Monarchs’ who would create the foundations for the nation state of Spain.

-The surrender of Granada brought an end to Muslim rule of the Iberia peninsular which last 781 years.
+The surrender of Granada brought an end to Muslim rule of the Iberia Peninsular which lasted 781 years.
 In Xàbia, it lasts just 24 hours as Christian forces gather on the pebble beach to face off against the defiant Moors on the promenade, keen to defend the castle which they took the previous day.
 Don’t forget your ear plugs as a gun battle will ensue, the gunners urged on by their respective sides.
 Look out for the cannon of Filà Almoradins; its thunderous roar makes more that onlookers jump!

 Gradually the Moors are pushed back up the steps in a finely choreographed move.
 Like the previous day, the Moors and Christians take their places opposite each other of the square and cheer on their side in the ensuing battle for the castle.
 Up on the battlements, the ambassador and the Moorish standard-bearer have already taken their place.